14.3 Withdrawal Management/Detoxification

 Alpha-2 Adrenergic Agonists

-Alpha-2 adrenergic agonists, including clonidine and lofexidine, decrease many symptoms of opioid withdrawal and effectively relieve the autonomic symptoms of sweating, diarrhea, intestinal cramps, nausea, anxiety, and irritability.
-They are least effective for symptoms of myalgias, restlessness, insomnia, and craving.[23]
+Alpha-2 adrenergic agonists, such as clonidine, decrease many symptoms of opioid withdrawal and effectively relieve the autonomic symptoms of sweating, diarrhea, intestinal cramps, nausea, anxiety, and irritability.
+They are least effective for symptoms of myalgias, restlessness, insomnia, and craving.[21]

 Clonidine can be taken orally or administered via a clonidine patch and changed weekly.
 Relief from withdrawal symptoms typically occurs within 30 minutes after a dose.
 However, common side effects of hypotension and sedation limit the use of these drugs.
 Contraindications to Alpha-2 adrenergic agonists include hypotension, renal insufficiency, cardiac instability, pregnancy, and psychosis.
 Tricyclic antidepressants should be stopped three weeks prior to use.[22]